Tems-py/Discord-Python-Ticket-System/README.md

 # Done

-If you did everything correctly the bot should work like in the examples!
+If you did everything correctly your bot should work like in the examples!

 Still questions?
-Join my [discord server](https://discord.gg/WRH22qat76)
+Join my [discord server](https://discord.gg/WRH22qat76) - I will not reply to basic questions like "How can I start my bot".
+Also if the error message clearly states what is not working.
+As I wrote at the beginning, this tutorial is not for complete beginners.